eevanwong/6-Degrees-of-NBA/README.md

 ## Inspiration

 The Six Degrees of Separation was a super interesting concept to me.
-There was a multitude of different ways I could go about it.
-With basketball being a growing interest, I had thought about how I could show connections between different NBA players and how it would be able to find connections between the most unlikely of players.
+How could I apply this to basketball?
+Basketball was a growing interest of mine, I had thought about how I could show connections between different NBA players and how it would be able to find connections between the most unlikely of players.

 While I was researching this topic, I had come across fanatics.com's version of this.
 However, they did not go in-depth in how each of the players was connected, in regards to which year they played on in which team.